Anthony Gardner: Sheffield Wednesday

 He signed a two-year contract with Championship newcomers Sheffield Wednesday on 20 June 2012; manager Dave Jones said that he "is a quality player and a leader, with Championship and Premiership pedigree".
-He made his Wednesday debut on 13 August, in a 4–2 League Cup win over Oldham Athletic.
-He made 38 appearances in 2012–13, and was twice named on the Championship Team of the Week.
+He was made captain for his Wednesday debut on 13 August, in a 4–2 League Cup win over Oldham Athletic.
+He made 38 appearances in 2012–13, and was twice named on the Championship Team of the Week and shortlisted for the clubs player of the season.

-Gardner played six matches before being ruled out for 2013–14 after requiring surgery on an Achilles injury in September.
-He was released by new manager Stuart Gray in May 2014.
+Gardner played six matches before being ruled out for 2013–14 after requiring surgery on an Achilles rupture injury in September.
+He was released by new manager Stuart Gray in May 2014 and subsequently retired in from professional football in 2015.

 International career

-Gardner represented England at under-21 level, gaining one cap under David Platt.
+A squad member of the 2000 under-21 European Championships he represented England at under-21 level, gaining one cap under David Platt in March 2002.

-Gardner began to impress during 2003–04, and earned his England call-up as cover for Gareth Southgate in a friendly against Denmark in March 2004.
+Gardner began to impress during 2003–04.
+He earned his England first call-up as cover for Gareth Southgate in a friendly against Denmark in March 2004.
 He won his first and only England cap against Sweden on 31 March 2004, after Sven-Göran Eriksson used him as a half-time substitute for Jonathan Woodgate.

 Personal life

 His cousin, Jordan Fincher, took part in Sky1's Football's Next Star in 2010.
+He became an avid poker player after retiring from football.